 - The defendant’s alcohol concentration was not above 0.15 at any time within three hours after driving or being in actual physical control of any moving vehicle from alcohol consumed before such driving or being in control ended (meaning if the test result is 0.15 or more, you are statutorily prohibited from entering a nolo plea to a Georgia DUI).

-- The defendant has filed a verified petition with the court requesting that such a plea be accepted and setting forth the facts and special circumstances necessary to enable the judge to determine that accepting such a plea is in the best interest of justice; and
+- The defendant has filed a verified petition with the court requesting that such a plea be accepted and setting forth the facts and special circumstances necessary to enable the judge to determine that accepting such a plea is in the best interest of justice and

-In addition, a nolo contendere plea for a DUI is treated as a conviction and the penalties are exactly the same as if you entered a guilty plea or were convicted after trial for DUI.
+In addition, a nolo contendere plea for a DUI is treated as a conviction, and the penalties are exactly the same as if you entered a guilty plea or were convicted after trial for DUI.
 As a practical matter, most Georgia judges simply will not accept a plea of nolo contendere to a Georgia DUI charge, regardless of a defendant’s circumstances.
 Again, a nolo contendere plea will NOT prevent a suspension of your driving privileges, nor will it undo an administrative license suspension.
-Your license or privilege to drive in Georgia will be suspended for a nolo plea to DUI the same as if you entered a guilty plea or were convicted after trial.
-A nolo plea also won’t reverse an administrative license suspension for refusing the state chemical test.
+Your license or driving privilege in Georgia will be suspended for a nolo plea to DUI as if you entered a guilty plea or were convicted after trial.
+A nolo plea won’t reverse an administrative license suspension for refusing the state chemical test.
 If your license was administratively suspended for one year for refusing the state chemical test, entering a nolo plea won’t change that.
 You would not be eligible for a limited permit upon entering a nolo plea to DUI if you are under an administrative suspension of your driving privileges.

-For more detailed information about your DUI arrest in Atlanta and the Atlanta Municipal Court process, click here: Atlanta DUI arrest
+For more detailed information about your DUI arrest in Atlanta and the Atlanta Municipal Court process, click here: Atlanta DUI arrest.

 How our skilled Georgia DUI attorneys build a successful DUI defense:

-Can I just enter a guilty plea myself and avoid hiring a Georgia DUI lawyer?
+Can I enter a guilty plea myself and avoid hiring a Georgia DUI lawyer?

 - If your license or privilege to drive is administratively suspended for refusing the State’s chemical test from losing an administrative hearing or failing to address a license suspension action within 30 days from the date of your arrest, your Georgia driver’s license or driving privileges will be suspended for one year with NO PERMIT.
 Properly coordinating and handling the criminal case and the administrative license suspension action can improve your chances of being able to drive and avoid a DUI conviction.